Final Cut Pro 7 is Officially DEAD!

 I recently edited my feature film “This is Meg” and the Legendary Pictures Show “The S.P.A.A.C.E Program” completely on Davinci Resolve.
 Unlike FCP 7, I edited, color graded, did some lite sound design and delivered the film and show all within Davinci Resolve.
 Check out the video below to see how and why I made the jump.

 So for all you Final Cut Pro 7 users out there searching for the next editing system you’ll call home, Davinci Resolve is waiting for you.
 BTW, did I mention the software is free?
 Click here to download.

-I wanted to say my final good bye to my old friend FCP 7.
-You helped me build a business, a career and was my main tool in my post toolbox.
+I wanted to say my final goodbye to my old friend FCP 7.
+You helped me build a business, a career and was the main tool in my post toolbox.
 Thx you for everything.
 You will be missed, my friend.